PyVRP/VRPLIB/README.md

 More information about how VRPLIB specifications can be found [here](  http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp95.pdf) and [here]( http://webhotel4.ruc.dk/~keld/research/LKH-3/LKH-3_REPORT.pdf).

-Note that there are VRPLIB instances that use different rounding conventions in the literature, which are not necessarily specified in the instance.
+Note that there are VRPLIB instances that use different rounding conventions in the literature, which may not be specified in the instance.
 For example, the X instance set proposed by [Uchoa et al. (2017)](http://vrp.atd-lab.inf.puc-rio.br/index.php/en/new-instances) assumes that the distances are rounded to the nearest integer.
-When you use the `vrplib` package to read this instance, the distances are not rounded because it uses the `EUC_2D` edge weight type specification, which does not assume rounding.
-But this can be easily solved by round the distances matrix manually.
+When you use the `vrplib` package to read instances from the X set, it will return unrounded Euclidean distances because the instance specifies the `EUC_2D` edge weight type, i.e., no rouding.
+This can be easily solved by rounding the distances matrix manually.

-For Solomon-type instances, we compute the Euclidean distances and do not round the edges.
+For Solomon-type instances, the distance computation is not specified in the instance file, hence we compute the Euclidean distances without rounding.
 A recent convention that was proposed during the [2021 DIMACS Vehicle Routing Implementation Challenge](http://dimacs.rutgers.edu/programs/challenge/vrp/vrptw/) is to round the Euclidean distances to one decimal.
-Similar to the X instance set, you can manually round the distances matrix after reading in the file.
+Similar to the X instance set, you can manually round the distances matrix.

 ## Additional remarks
 - Downloading instances may take up to a few seconds.